saschwarz/vue2-storybook/README.md

 # vue2-storybook

-Demo repo for lightening talk on using Vue 2 and Storybook 6.
+Demo repo for lightning talk on using Vue 2 and Storybook 6.

+View slides online: at https://nwcjs-vue2-storybook.netlify.app/#1

+Use space/arrow keys to navigate.

 ## Project setup